ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 ## First event: 1st of October 2024

 The first event took place in the Chemistry Building, in the South Kensington Campus.
 Most of the attendees were there in person, but a few also joined online.
-We tried together to work in groups when dealing with the same piece of software, but we were so much in the flow, that we forgot and end up hacking intensely with our own thoughts.
-Before we realised, it was already lunch time and, then the wrap-up session.
+We tried together to work in groups when dealing with the same piece of software, but we were so much in the flow, that we forgot and ended up hacking intensely with our own thoughts.
+Before we realised, it was already lunch time and then the wrap-up session.

 ![In person attendees _in the flow_.](images/hacktoberfest24/attendees_day1.jpg){: .no-caption style="display:block;margin:auto;width:69%" }